William Alexander - Obituary

-Reform - William Greggory "Gregg" Alexander, age 70, of Reform, Ala., passed away September 11, 2020 at his residence.
-Funeral services will be 2:00 p.m.
-Tuesday, September 15, 2020 at New Salem Baptist Church with Rev. Mike Hall officiating.
+William Greggory "Gregg" Alexander, age 70, passed away September 11, 2020 at his residence.
+Funeral services will be 2:00 pm Tuesday, September 15, 2020 at New Salem Baptist Church with Rev. Mike Hall officiating.
 Burial will follow in Greenhill Memorial Gardens with Skelton Funeral Home of Reform directing.
 Visitation will be one hour prior and immediately following the service at the church.
-Masks are required due to COVID-19.
+Please add after visitation.
+Masks are required due to COVID 19.

 He was preceded in death by parents.